Minute Ventilation Calculator

 How Minute Ventilation Is Calculated

 Minute ventilation represents the total volume of air moved into and out of your lungs in sixty seconds.
-This metric is vital because it determines if your body is receiving enough oxygen while effectively removing carbon dioxide waste.
+This metric is important because it determines if your body is receiving enough oxygen while effectively removing carbon dioxide waste.

 Minute Ventilation = (Tidal Volume ÷ 1000) × Respiratory Rate